Ashb87/Ms3-Movie-Review/README.md

 * [Stackoverflow](https://stackoverflow.com/) was used to help find solutions to the issues I had whilst building my project.
 * [Code Institute](https://codeinstitute.net/) mini task project was used a lot throughout the project to help with functionality across the site.
 * [Youtube](https://www.youtube.com/) was used to embed a movie trailer in to my home page.
+* [Online Tutorials](https://www.youtube.com/watch?v=Ep78KjstQuw&t=578s) was used to help build the star rating when adding a movie

 ### Acknowledgements
 * The **Mini Feb 20201** team on slack for all the feedback and support given to each other.